gurdeep7/mybodyshop/ReadMe.md

-# TheBodyShop.com
+# The Body Shop - Clone

->Bodyshop is online ecommerce company which deals with Personal care Products.
+>Thebodyshop is online ecommerce company which deals with Personal care Products.

 ## Hosted Platform